Working towards Gold: Rights Respecting

 1. Celebrate achieving Silver: Rights Aware

 Inform the whole school community.
-You can display your Silver: Rights Aware logo and certificate, hold an event or assembly, and send out a letter to parents and guardians to let them know.
+You can display your Silver: Rights Aware banner, certificate and logo, hold an event or assembly, and send out a letter to parents and guardians to let them know.
 Think about sharing your report with your Local Authority and other external partners.
 Here is a press release template, which you may find useful.

 2. Review your Steering Group